 Setting personal and financial goals makes it more likely that you'll save and invest for - and achieve - every financial and lifestyle goal.
 You'll be more motivated to reach each of them since you can gauge their progress.
-And you can consider the time horizon and risk level separately for each goal, and invest accordingly to ensure they form part of your overall total wealth solution.
-YOUR FINANCIAL PLAN SHOULD START WITH YOU - YOUR HOPES, FEARS, DREAMS, GOALS AND VISION FOR THE FUTURE, INCORPORATING BOTH YOUR CURRENT AND FUTURE DESIRED FINANCIAL AND LIFESTYLE PLANS.
+And you can consider the time horizon and risk level separately for each goal, and invest accordingly to ensure they form part of your overall total wealth solution. ● nything is possible when you manage your money the right way.
+But it's important to have realistic expectations of what your financial resources can achieve to enable you to achieve your financial and lifestyle goals, without putting your future plans at risk.